Email Sending Limits Overview

 Apollo Sending Limits

-Sending limits in Apollo act as an additional safety net to help you adhere to best practices and prevent your ESP from suspending or limiting your email account.
+Sending limits in Apollo act as an additional safety net to help you adhere to best practices and prevent your MBP from suspending or limiting your email account.
+To gain more control over the number of emails your team sends via a mailbox connected to Apollo, configure sending limits on Apollo.
+To keep your email account safe, Apollo advises staying within our recommended limits.

 Recommended Limits